Mabel Walker (suffragist): Early life and education

-Mabel Cordelia Holloway was born in Greenville, South Carolina, on May 2, 1902, to Reverend Elias B. Holloway.
+Mabel Cordelia Holloway was born in Greenville, South Carolina, United States, on May 2, 1902, to Reverend Elias B. Holloway.
 She was the sixth of nine children.

-As a child, Holloway attended elementary school in Greenville and high school in Oberlin High School in Oberlin, Ohio.
+As a child, Holloway attended elementary school in Greenville and then Oberlin High School in Oberlin, Ohio.

 She attended Howard University in Washington, D.C., where she earned a Bachelor of Arts degree.
 While at Howard, she met her future husband, Claudius Roland Walker, who was studying for a Bachelor of Science degree.
-Claudius Walker was born in Bain Town neighborhood in Nassau on May 6, 1897, to Claudius F. and Patience (Robinson) Walker.
+Claudius Walker was born in the Bain Town neighborhood of Nassau on May 6, 1897, to Claudius F. and Patience (Robinson) Walker.

 While in college, she was active in the Young Women's Christian Association (YWCA) movement, attending many conferences of the YWCA.

 After graduating from college and marrying, Walker worked at a YWCA in New Jersey, while her husband pursued his medical studies at Meharry College in Nashville, Tennessee.
 She pursued private studies in Arts and Crafts and painting.
 The couple relocated to The Bahamas after Claudius completed his medical studies.